iammortimer/TN-BTC-Gateway/README.md

 After starting the gateway, it will provide a webpage on the port set in config.json.

 ## Usage of the gateway
-This is a simple gateway for TN tokens to the ETH Platform and vice versa.
-For sending tokens from the Etherium Platform to the TN blockchain, fill in your source ETH wallet address and the receiving Turtle Network wallet to create a tunnel.
+This is a simple gateway for TN tokens to the BTC Platform and vice versa.
+For sending tokens from the BTC Platform to the TN blockchain, fill in your source BTC wallet address and the receiving Turtle Network wallet to create a tunnel.
 Then send the tokens to the Ethereum address of the gateway.

-For sending tokens from the TN Platform to the Etherium blockchain, just add the Etherium address that should receive the tokens as the description of the transfer and send the tokens to the TN address of the gateway.
+For sending tokens from the TN Platform to the BTC blockchain, just add the BTC address that should receive the tokens as the description of the transfer and send the tokens to the TN address of the gateway.

 ## Management interface
 After starting the gateway, there are also a couple of management interfaces which are secured by the admin-username and admin-password fields in the config.json: